JereKuusela/valheim-spawner_tweaks/publish/README.md

 # Spawner Tweaks

-Changes the game logic to allow modifying altar, pickable, spawn point and spawner behavior.
+Changes the game logic to allow modifying altars, chests, item stands, pickables, smelters, spawn points and spawners.

 Install on all clients and on the server (modding [guide](https://youtu.be/L9ljm2eKLrk)).